-'Open data' is information stored digitally by an organisation that could be made freely available to anyone to use, rearrange and publish without copyright restrictions applying.
-The concept of open data falls within the objectives of the GIPA Act.
+'Open data' is digital information that could be made freely available to anyone to use, rearrange and publish without copyright restrictions.
+The concept of open data is promoted within the objectives of the GIPA Act.

 Members of the public are encouraged to contact Council with suggestions for information that can be considered for authorised proactive release as open data.